Back to projects

 DeepTFUS-tiny (paper)41.0%2.95 mm19.6%

-base (50 ep)38.4% ± 7.86.49 ± 4.58 mm22.5% ± 11.6
+base(mine)38.4% ± 7.86.49 ± 4.58 mm22.5% ± 11.6

-Two out of three metrics reproduced. relative_l2 is matched and slightly beaten (38.4% vs paper’s 41.4%), and max_pressure_error is within paper’s spread (22.5% vs 19.9% ± 15.8).
-The clinical metric, focal_position_error_mm, is the one that didn’t reproduce: the model’s focus lands 6.49 mm off on average versus the paper’s 2.89 mm.
+relative_l2 is slightly improved upon (38.4% vs paper’s 41.4%), max_pressure_error is within paper’s spread (22.5% vs 19.9% ± 15.8), but focal_position_error_mm is the one that didn’t reproduce: my model’s focus lands 6.49 mm off on average versus the paper’s 2.89 mm.
+(Alongside these three, I also evaluated the three TUSNet metrics that apply to DeepTFUS: focal pressure error, focal IoU at FWHM, and inference time.
+Full breakdown in the appendix .)

 Visually: